comperical/MirrorEncode/README.md

 	and decipher the original data set.
 Furthermore, the resulting bit stream should be as short as possible,
 	ie it should achieve the Shannon codelength `L(x) = log2 P(x)`.
-For many purposes, **this problem has been conclusively solved by the arithmetic encoding technique**.
+For many purposes, **this subproblem has been conclusively solved by the arithmetic encoding technique**.
 Unless you are *very* concerned about computational cost
 	- and remember Knuth's maxim that premature optimization is the root of all evil - then you can just rely on arithmetic encoding and forget about everything else.